Godmartinz/Node-LTI-1.3-library/README.md

 #### Test Suite

 The Library provides a test suite to verify portions of the basic functionality.

-The tests require the use of a .env file, which if you are new to Node, is a a simple configuration text file that is used to pass customized variables into your application’s environment.

-You will need to load the test data in your .env file for the following:

-* MONGO_URI=< your MongoDB URI >
-* MONGO_USER=< your MongoDB username >
-* MONGO_PASSWORD=< your MongoDB password >

-Make sure that your .env file is listed in your .gitignore file.

 To launch the automated tests for this Library, run in separate terminals: